allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Submit assignments past the due date.
     * Neglect to inform group members of completion progress.
     * Turn in work through the incorrect medium.
+    * Neglect to do work assigned to them

 ### Communication